BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Therefore, analysis such as the classification of which dwarf a new code can be identified, can be performed before any actual device execution is performed.
 Additionally, these classification and other analysis metrics can be embedded into the SPIR code as a comment in the header, which in turn can be used by a scheduler to determine which device the kernel should be executed.

+Closely related to the work performed in this thesis was independently performed by Muralidharan et. al. [@muralidharan2015semi].
+Wherein, they use offline ahead-of-time analysis with Oclgrind to collect an instruction histogram of each OpenCL kernel execution in order to generate an estimate of the roofline model analysis for each given accelerator.
+The resultant tool-flow methodology is used to analyse and track the performance over 3 distinct heterogeneous platforms, and results in a metric to characterise performance.

 ## Phase-Shifting

 Phase is defined as a set of intervals (or slices in time) within a programs execution that has similar behaviour.